Bioluminescent Octopus Facts

 - Order: Octopoda

 First of all, the Bioluminescent Octopus lives in the North Atlantic Ocean at an extreme depths.
 These further range from 1,600 – 13,100 ft (500 – 4,000 m).
 Also, it most frequently appears a few hundred yards from the bottom of the ocean at depths between 4,900-8,200 ft (1,500-2,500 m).

-It seems to be fairly common on the edge of the continental shelf on the eastern coast of the United States and is also present at similar depths off the British Isles.
+But, it seems to be the most common on the edge of the continental shelf on the eastern coast of the United States, in North America.
+However, it also seems to be present at similar depths off the British Isles.

-The Bioluminescent Octopus emits a blue-green light from about 40 modified suckers, photophores, present in a single row between the pairs of cirri on the underside of the arms.
-The distance between these decreases towards the ends of the arms with the light becoming fainter.
+The Bioluminescent Octopus emits a blue-green light from about 40 modified suckers, photophores.
+These develop in a single row between the pairs of cirri on the underside of the arms.

 Interestingly, the animal does not emit light all the time.
 This usually happens for a period of five minutes after suitable stimulation.
 Some of the photophores emit a continuous stream of faint light, while others are much brighter and switch on and off in a cyclical pattern, producing a twinkling effect.